Mania (Fall Out Boy album): Album delay

 Mania was originally scheduled for a release on September 15, 2017, worldwide.
 However, on August 3, 2017, Patrick Stump announced that the record would be pushed back until January 19, 2018.
 "The album just really isn't ready, and it felt very rushed," Stump said on Twitter.
 "I'm never going to put a record out I genuinely don't believe is at least as strong or valid as the one that came before it and in order to do that we need a little bit more time to properly and carefully record solid performances."

 On November 6, 2017, the band announced on social media that the album had been completed and revealed the tracklist.
 In the lead up to the album's release, it became evident that several streaming platforms had published the tracks of the album out of order.
 The physical copies retain the order originally released by the band.

 Composition

-Music

-The album sees the group further departing from a pop-punk and alternative rock sound and having a more "experimental" approach to their newfound sound, incorporating pop rock, electropop, and synth-pop.
+The album sees the group further departing from a pop-punk and alternative rock sound and having a more "experimental" approach to their newfound sound, incorporating pop rock, electronic rock, and electropop.

-Promotion & The M A N I A Experience
+Promotion

 In support of the album, the band performed the singles on television and embarked on the Mania Tour in October 2017.
 The tour, which took place in both North America, Australia and New Zealand, featured support from blackbear, Jaden Smith, and Waax.
 The song "Wilson (Expensive Mistakes)", was debuted live on October 20, 2017, as part of the Mania Tour's setlist.